pablo14/data-science-live-book/data_preparation/considerations_involving_time.md

 Defining a time frame to create a training and validation set **is not a free-lunch** when the data is dynamic, as well as deciding how to handle variables that change over time.
 That's why the **Exploratory Data Analysis** is important in order to get in touch with the data we're analyzing.

-Many topics are inter-connected, as is the case of _letting the data develop their behavior_, with the model perfomance <a href="http://livebook.datascienceheroes.com/model_performance/out_of_time_validation.html" target="blank">out-of-time validation</a>.
+Topics are inter-connected.
+Now, it's the time to mention the relationship of this chapter with the assessing model performance (<a href="http://livebook.datascienceheroes.com/model_performance/out_of_time_validation.html" target="blank">out-of-time validation</a>).
+When we predict events in the future, we have to analyze how time is it needed for the target variable to change.

 The key concept here: **how to handle time in predictive modeling**.
 It's a good opportunity to ask: _How would it be possible to address this time issues with automatic systems?_